UnfinishedStuff/AS7262_Pi/README.md

 * **soft_reset()**

-Soft resets the breakout with a 0.8 second wait for the device to reset (this time was determined experimentally, anything less seems to cause the I2C bus to timeout).
+Soft resets the breakout with a 0.8 second wait for the reset to complete (this time was determined experimentally, anything less seems to cause the I2C bus to timeout).
 This should reset all control registers to their default values.

 * **set_gain(gain)**

 Sets the gain of the spectrometer.
 More gain = higher readings, MUST be passed an integer value of 0, 1, 2 or 3.
 Defaults to x1 (mode 0).
+Sparkfun's library for the AS7262 seems to routinely use a value of 3/x64.

 0 = x1   gain